MicrosoftDocs/architecture-center/docs/example-scenario/analytics/sync-mongodb-atlas-azure-synapse-analytics-content.md

 ### Components

-- [MongoDB Atlas](https://www.mongodb.com/docs/manual/changeStreams/)[change streams](https://www.mongodb.com/docs/manual/changeStreams/) enable you to notify applications of changes to a collection, database, or deployment cluster.
+- [MongoDB Atlas change streams](https://www.mongodb.com/docs/manual/changeStreams/) enable you to notify applications of changes to a collection, database, or deployment cluster.
 Change streams give applications access to real-time data changes and enable them to immediately react to changes.
 This functionality is critical in use cases like IoT event tracking and financial data changes, where alarms need to be raised and responsive actions need to be taken immediately.
-Atlas triggers use change streams to watch collections for changes and automatically invoke the associated Atlas function in response to the trigger event.
+Atlas triggers use change streams to monitor collections for changes and automatically invoke the associated Atlas function in response to the trigger event.
 - [Atlas triggers](https://www.mongodb.com/docs/atlas/app-services/triggers/database-triggers/) respond to document inserts, updates, and deletes in a specific collection and can automatically invoke an Atlas function in response to the change event.
-- [Atlas functions](https://www.mongodb.com/docs/atlas/app-services/functions/) are serverless, server-side JavaScript code implementations that can take actions based on the events that invoke an Atlas trigger.
+- [Atlas functions](https://www.mongodb.com/docs/atlas/app-services/functions/) are serverless, server-side JavaScript code implementations that can perform actions based on the events that invoke an Atlas trigger.
 Combining Atlas triggers with Atlas functions simplifies the implementation of event-driven architectures.
 - [Azure Functions](https://azure.microsoft.com/products/functions/) is an event-driven, serverless compute platform that you can use to develop applications efficiently with the programming language of your choice.
 You can also use it to connect seamlessly with other Azure services.
 In this scenario, an Azure function captures a change event and uses it to write a blob containing the changed data into Data Lake Storage by using the Azure Storage Files Data Lake client library.
 - [Data Lake Storage](https://azure.microsoft.com/products/storage/data-lake-storage/) is the default storage solution in Azure Synapse Analytics.
 You can use serverless pools to query the data directly.
 - [Pipelines](/azure/synapse-analytics/get-started-pipelines) and [data flows](/azure/synapse-analytics/concepts-data-flow-overview) in [Azure Synapse Analytics](https://azure.microsoft.com/products/synapse-analytics/) can be used to push the blob that contains the MongoDB changed data to dedicated SQL pools or Spark pools for further analysis.
 Pipelines enable you to act on changed datasets in Data Lake Storage by using both [storage event triggers](/azure/data-factory/how-to-create-event-trigger) and [scheduled triggers](/azure/data-factory/how-to-create-schedule-trigger) to build solutions for both real-time and near real-time use cases.
 This integration accelerates downstream consumption of change datasets.